christophihl/startupengineer/content/_repos/dat_sci/02_intro_tv.md

   select(-ends_with(".date")) %>%</br>
   # 5.3.3 Actually we need the column "product.id".
 Let's bind it back to the data
   bind_cols(order_items_joined_tbl %>% select(product.id)) %>% </br>
-  # 5.3.4 You can reorde the data by selecting the columns in your desired order.
+  # 5.3.4 You can reorder the data by selecting the columns in your desired order.
   # You can use select_helpers like contains() or everything()
     select(contains("timestamp"), contains(".id"),
          main.category.name, sub.category.name, price, freight.value, total.price,